Mahnoor-Muhammad-Naeem/Customer-Support-Project/README.md

 # 📞 Customer Support Project (ClickUp)

 A **ClickUp-based workspace** for managing customer support tickets — from triage to resolution.
-Designed on the **ClickUp Free Plan** (no paid features required).
-Includes setup details, workflows, automations, and screenshots for fast onboarding.
+Designed on the **ClickUp Free Plan** (no paid features required), this setup includes workflows, automations, custom fields, and screenshots for fast onboarding.

 ---

-## 📁 Structure
+## 📁 Project Structure
 - **Space:** Customer Support
 - **List:** Inbox (all tickets are created and tracked here)
 - **Views:** List, Board, Table, Dashboard